Semantic-decoupled Spatial Partition Guided Point-supervised Oriented Object Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, advancements in remote sensing technology have driven exponential growth in the scale of accessible imagery, presenting both opportunities and challenges for automated scene understanding.
-As a fundamental task, oriented object detection aims to perceive the positions, scales, and orientations of various objects in scenes, with wide applications in resource monitoring, urban planning, and defense/military sectors\cite{gui2024remote}.
-However, the high density of ground objects in remote sensing imagery, especially in high-resolution satellite or UAV datasets, necessitates meticulous manual annotation, a process that is not only time-consuming and labor-intensive but also inherently limits scalability.
-To deal with this bottleneck, weak supervision has emerged as a transformative paradigm \cite{yang2023h2rbox,yu2023h2rboxv2,wang2024explicit}, with point supervision \cite{luo2024pointobb,yu2025point2rbox-v2,ren2024pointobbv2} standing out for its unique balance of annotation efficiency and semantic richness.
-Unlike bounding box, point-based annotations reduce labeling effort significantly while retaining positional cues essential for object localization.
+In recent years, technological advancements have driven exponential growth in the scale of accessible imagery, presenting both opportunities and challenges for automated scene understanding.
+As a fundamental task, oriented object detection aims to perceive the positions, scales, and orientations of various objects in scenes, with wide applications in aerial images \cite{gui2024remote}, panoramic images \cite{xu2022pandora}, scene text\cite{naiemi2022scene}, autonomous driving\cite{mao20233d}. \cite{yang2023h2rbox,yu2023h2rboxv2,wang2024explicit}, with point supervision \cite{luo2024pointobb,yu2024point2rbox,ren2024pointobbv2} standing out for its unique balance of annotation efficiency and semantic richness.
+Unlike bounding box, point annotations reduce labeling effort significantly while retaining positional cues essential for object localization.
 This makes point supervision particularly suitable for remote sensing scenarios, where manual annotation of thousands of densely packed instances is impractical.

-Current point-supervised methods \cite{luo2024pointobb,yu2024point2rbox,chen2022pointtobox} largely follow the paradigm of horizontal-bounding-box supervision \cite{yang2023h2rbox}, adopting two-branch teacher-student-based framework for training, as shown in Fig. \ref{fig:paradigm}(a).
-These approaches focus on exploiting view consistency to model invariant scales and angles but neglect the intrinsic characteristics of point annotations, blurring the boundary between weak-supervision and self-supervision.
-In remote sensing, man-made objects typically exhibit dense arrangements and similar appearances, endowing point annotations with rich context that remains underutilized in existing works.